This is a recipe for mashed parsnips. A perfect side dish for a roast dinner.

 If you wanted, however, to make a pure parsnip puree, you would just follow the recipe without using potatoes and at the end, you put the parsnips through the blender.

 There are also a few little secret tips that we use to get the taste right.

-The first thing to get right is the correct type of potato.
+The first thing is to choose the correct type of potato.
 We used to buy ‘Maris Piper’ potatoes in Cornwall on the way back from our holidays – a 56lb bag for a couple of quid!
 It would last us for at least 6 months.

 King Edwards are also known for being good to mash.
 When it comes down to it though, it is all about the best flavour.
-My favourite is the Maris Piper because it just tasted so good, and was great for roasting as well.
+My favourite is the Maris Piper because they just tasted so good, and were great for roasting as well.